Hexspeak

-Hexspeak, like leetspeak, is a novelty form of variant English spelling using the hexadecimal digits.
+Hexspeak is a novelty form of variant English spelling using the hexadecimal digits.
 Created by programmers as memorable magic numbers, hexspeak words can serve as a clear and unique identifier with which to mark memory or data.

 Hexadecimal notation represents numbers using the 16 digits 0123456789ABCDEF.
 Using only the letters ABCDEF it is possible to spell several words.
 Further words can be made by treating some of the decimal numbers as letters - the digit "0" can represent the letter "O", and "1" can represent the letters "I" or "L".
 Less commonly, "5" can represent "S", "7" represent "T", "12" represent "R" and "6" or "9" can represent "G" or "g", respectively.
 Numbers such as 2, 4 or 8 can be used in a manner similar to leet or rebuses; e.g. the word "defecate" can be expressed either as DEFECA7E or DEFEC8.

 Notable magic numbers

 Many computer processors, operating systems, and debuggers make use of magic numbers, especially as a magic debug value.